donutrj/heartbreaker/content/Supporting Docs/Spells.md

 If you invest at least two casting dice, you can also hear through the sensor.
 If you invest at least three dice, you can also speak through the sensor.

 If you use an actual crystal ball when casting this spell, the range is instead (count) miles.
 Crystal balls are rare enough that they are never offered for sale, but are worth upwards of 3,000s
+# Summon Lightning
++ Range: 50'
++ Target: Single
++ Duration: Instant

+A lightning storm brews overhead. (count) bolts rain down striking random targets within a 25' radius circle, dealing 2d10 damage or half that on a successful Warding Save
+# Sunbeam
++ Range: 100'
++ Target: Line
++ Duration: Instant

+Opening your mouth, a beam of pure sunlight shoots forth, blinding those in it's path for (count) minutes on a failed Warding Save.
+Those affected also find themselves with severe sunburns regardless of Save.
+# Thunderclap
++ Range: 50'
++ Target: Point in space
++ Duration: Instant

+With a snap of the fingers conjure a loud thunderclap, deafening all those within 10' of the blast for (count) hours.

+Does not require line of sight.
 # Wall of Light
 + Range: 50'
 + Target: Wall or Sphere